PeterWangIntel/crosswalk-website/AndroidBuildNotes.md

+NB: Page can be deleted.
+A more structured version of this is https://github.com/crosswalk-project/crosswalk-website/wiki/BuildsystemNotes

 Notes taken from building on Fedora 19.
 This complements the original build instructions.
 Assumption is that the host is a 64bit system, ymmv on 32bit.

 ## Sync and GYP stage